family smiling at sink

 ENERGY STAR® Certification and High-Efficiency Ratings

-ENERGY STAR® certified water heaters will display the trusted, government-backed symbol for energy efficiency.
-This rating helps consumers save money while protecting the environment through energy-efficient products and practices.
+ENERGY STAR® certified water heaters proudly display the trusted, government-backed symbol for energy efficiency.
+This certification helps consumers save money and protect the environment by promoting energy-efficient products and practices.

-A high-efficiency water heater also saves money and helps the environment.
-Manufacturers indicate water-heating efficiency with an energy factor (EF) rating, and the higher the EF, the more efficient the model.
-While some of the most efficient models might be slightly more expensive, they’re designed to save you money in the long run.
+High-efficiency water heaters not only reduce costs but also benefit the environment.
+Manufacturers indicate a water heater’s efficiency with an energy factor (EF) rating— the higher the EF, the more efficient the model.
+While some of the most efficient models may have a higher upfront cost, they are designed to save you money over time.

-Compare the performance and operating costs of different water heater models by taking a look at the EnergyGuide label.
-This information gives you an idea of performance expectations and estimated annual operating costs for the water heater model you’re considering.
+To compare the performance and operating costs of different water heaters, check the EnergyGuide label.
+This label provides valuable information on performance expectations and estimated annual operating costs for the model you're considering.

 Intuitive Technology

-Water heaters with intuitive technology adjust temperature and other operating features according to your specific needs and use patterns.
-Benefits for choosing a heater equipped with this kind of responsive technology include better energy efficiency, increased durability and smarter performance.
+Water heaters with advanced technology automatically adjust temperature and other settings based on your specific needs and usage patterns.
+Choosing a heater with this responsive technology offers benefits such as improved energy efficiency, enhanced durability, and smarter overall performance.

-Because certain gas water heaters now feature an electronic gas valve.
-With fewer moving parts than a conventional mechanical gas valve, these water heaters yield more reliable and accurate performance for better temperature control and faster recovery of hot water.
-An LED indicator confirms the pilot is lit and provides diagnostic feedback on operating performance.
-This innovative valve is self-powered by a thermopile, which is a device that converts thermal energy into electrical energy.
-Since an external power source isn’t required, installation is hassle-free.
-These water heaters may give you troubleshooting codes when a problem is detected, making troubleshooting and repair easier.
+Some modern gas water heaters come equipped with an electronic gas valve.
+With fewer moving parts than traditional mechanical valves, these models offer more reliable and precise performance, ensuring better temperature control and faster hot water recovery.
+An LED indicator shows when the pilot light is on and provides diagnostic feedback on the unit’s performance.
+The innovative valve is powered by a thermopile, which converts thermal energy into electricity, eliminating the need for an external power source and simplifying installation.
+Additionally, these water heaters can display troubleshooting codes when an issue is detected, making maintenance and repairs easier.

 Wi-Fi Water Heater Capabilities

-A Wi-Fi module is now available in some electric water heaters that lets you control your water temperature remotely.
-You can customize your schedule to ensure hot water availability in your water heater tank only when you need it, saving you money on your energy bill.
-These units also send an alert if your tank is low on hot water.
+Some electric water heaters now come with a Wi-Fi module, allowing you to control the water temperature remotely.
+You can set a customized schedule to ensure your water heater only provides hot water when you need it, helping to reduce energy costs.
+These units also send alerts if the tank runs low on hot water.

 Water Heater Accessories